garrandall/popular-music-data/tracks/dancing-on-my-own-calum-scott.md

 I'm in the corner, watching you kiss her, oh oh oh
 And I'm right over here, why can't you see me?
 Oh oh oh And I'm giving it my all
-But I'm not the guy you're taking home, oooh
+But I'm not the guy you're taking home, oh
 I keep dancing on my own